Do you love grilling? Then you will LOVE these simple tips and tricks to make your summer grilling sessions healthier for you and your family!

-Nothing says summer like firing up the grill and throwing on some burgers and dogs, but if you are committed to making healthier choices this summer you may want to rethink what goes on that grill.
-While grilling may seem like a healthy choice (less fat, less clean up) there are some pretty hefty risks to consider.
+Nothing says summer like firing up the grill and throwing on some burgers and dogs, but if you are committed to making healthier choices this summer you may want to rethink what goes on your grill, and how you grill!
+While grilling may seem like a healthy choice, there are a few things to consider before you fire up that bad boy and get grilling!

 High-heat grilling can convert proteins in red meat, pork, poultry, and fish into heterocyclic amines (HCA’s) and polycyclic aromatic hydrocarbons (PAHs), these are chemicals that have been linked to a number of cancers including breast, stomach, colon, and prostate.

 PAH’s are created when fat and juices from meat products drip down to the heated surface of a grill and create smoke, or a flare-up.
 This smoke contains PAH’s that is then deposited on your food.

 Here is the good news, there are a few simple things you can do to reduce your exposure to these harmful carcinogens.

 1. When in doubt go VEG!